Blog

 How to Create Lesson Plans with AI

 As a language teacher, one of the most important things you do is plan.
 It is difficult to overstate how important planning is for teachers.
 Most of what goes right and wrong in a lesson is down to planning.
 Planning is also one of the most time-consuming activities for teachers.
 If you’re anything like me, you probably spend as much (or more) time planning as you do teaching.
-But some kinds of planning are more useful than others.
-Some institutions expect their teachers to write detailed plans… ESL activities, Teaching skills
+Join our next AI Workshop: Homework Reimagined - Independent Student Learning with AI But some kinds of planning are… ESL activities, Teaching skills

 10 Critical Thinking Activities for Young Learners